TempeHS/2024SDD-Linh-RepTracker/README.md

 **Routine:** This feature that allow users to keep record of their routine and what workouts they should be doing for that day.

 **Exercise Library:** This feature is a provided list of some workouts for specific muscle groups.
 The exercise available will have a picture of it and a brief instruction on how to perform them.

+**APIs used:** My app uses the notification API which sends a notification to your desktop device when the timer ends.
+It also uses a web storage API which allow the user the store their workout information onto the local storage of their device.